 What You Need

-- 6 ounces cannabis tincture *Any volume you desire
+- 8 ounces cannabis tincture *Any volume you desire

 Instructions

-- The time it takes to evaporate the alcohol will depend on the starting volume, or how much tincture you have.
+- If you are working with cannabis, the goal to make FECO is to reduce 95-100% of the alcohol.
+How long this takes will depend on the volume.
 For example, 1 cup of tincture will take approximately 4-5 hours to evaporate into FECO.
 More volume will mean more time, and less volume will mean less time.

 - The alcohol will evaporate during the heating process, reducing the volume and leaving behind a thick, black, sticky substance.
-This black oil is your medicine.
+This black oil is your medicine, or FECO.

 - If this black oil gets too sticky or hard to work with, add a few drops of alcohol or carrier oil to the jar and mix well to create a more viscous oil.